Chapter 39

 BACKGROUND

-To place our study in its proper context we begin by reading the following Scriptures from the theme of the previous chapter, which is chapter 38.
+To place our study in its proper context we begin by reading the following Scriptures,

-With this background let us now read how the Pharisees responded to Jesus' instruction concerning the laws of the Sabbath and how they had misinterpreted them.
+With this background let us now read how the Pharisees responded to Jesus' instruction about how they had misinterpreted the laws and purpose of the Sabbath.
 Their reaction to Jesus' instruction is recorded in the next verse, which is,

 Matthew 12:14